thnnx/Proj_PizzaSales/README.md

   - Weekly restocking of supplies should be done a day or two prior the most selling day of the week (Sunday and Saturday)
   - Focus more on restocking monthly for the following top selling months - Januray, March, May, July and August
-  - Consider making another menu category (e.i Meaty, Beefy, etc)
+  - Consider adding another menu category (Meaty, Beefy, etc) to add more variety on the flavor.
   - Focus more on selling L, M, S sizes of pizza instead of XL and XXL, as these two had the lowest sales.
   - Evaluate if you will continue on selling XL and XXL, they only sells a combined of less than 2% of the total sales.
   - Allocate more people during 12PM-2PM and 4PM-7PM to cater the surge or orders during these peak hours.